eyekraft/website_shops_map/doc/index.rst

 	<div id="shop-list-snippet-wrapper" data-id="eyekraftShopMap1512116381857" shops-on-page="6" switch-to-map="true">

-* shop_ids='[<list of ids of shop records to load to the snippet>]' It allows to show a limited number of certain shops.
+* shop_ids='[<list of ids of "eyekraft.shop" model records to load to the snippet>]' It allows to show a limited number of certain shops.
 * lat='<value of latitude of the fixed map center>'
 * lon='<value of longitude of the fixed map center>' By default map has user coordinates by map center.
 This options may override this.
 * zoom='<value of zoom level of the map>'